-5.2.1 The town centre's retail and commercial offer has changed since 1999 and this is consistent with national trends and the variety of ways consumers choose to shop, providing a level of resilience for the town of Coleford.
-We have compared 2019 and 2020 data, taking the New Use Classes introduced in September this year into account.
-The results are very similar with very few variations.
+The town centre's retail and commercial offer has changed since 1999 and this is consistent with national trends and the variety of ways consumers choose to shop, providing a level of resilience for the town of Coleford.

+We have compared 2021 & 2022 data and the results are very similar with very few variations.

-5.2.2 As indicated in 3.2.4 Coleford high street retained a strong presence of independent and non national chain retailers.
+As indicated in 3.2.4 Coleford highstreet retained a strong presence of independent and non national chain retailers with only 3.9% of the highstreet being occupied by national chains.

-5.2.3 Despite COVID-19 restrictions, Coleford still saw a number of its annual events returning to the High Street, however a number of the regular larger events did not go ahead in this period.
+Coleford saw a number of its annual events returning to the High Street, with 13 events licensed this year.

-5.2.4 Coleford Town Centre has a strong culture and leisure offer.
-This collaborated with the Active Lives Report published in 2017 which indicated the Forest of Dean District has a strong participational relationship between the arts and cultural projects.
+Coleford Town Centre has a strong culture and leisure offer.
+This collaborated with the Active Lives Report published in 2017 which indicated the Forest of Dean District has a strong particational relationship between the arts and cultural projects.

-5.2.5 The number of reported crimes has increased over the past year slightly.
+The number of reported crimes has decreased over the past year with an average of 11 crimes per month compared to 17 per month in the year previous.
 Mirroring last year's data, violence and sexual offences and anti-social behaviour are the most common types of crime.